 Embedded C reference code for the MSP430 for some of the profiles is also available on the downloads page, under 'ANT+ Embedded Reference Designs'.

 This guide will outline the main steps involved in integrating an ANT network processor into an embedded design.
-It is assumed that you are already familiar with the basic operation of the ANT protocol.
+It is assumed that you are already familiar with the basic operation of the ANT protocol and the use of network keys.

 A typical ANT-enabled device consists of an application host MCU interfaced with an ANT network processor (module, chipset or chip).
 The host MCU establishes and maintains a communication session to a remote ANT-enabled device by means of a simple, bidirectional, serial message protocol, as shown in the figure below.